Complicated versus uncomplicated grief is a confusing statement to make.

 Depression can also occur normally after the loss or disappearance of something or someone important to you.
 Just because you don’t feel these emotions often, doesn’t mean they are not normal.
 Uncomplicated grief, despite all of the negative emotions you are feeling, allows you to feel hope, as if there is still a chance of happiness in your life once the grief eases.

-Grief becomes abnormal or complicated, when you don’t have hope of brighter days or you don’t think you will ever find a moment of happiness in your future.
+It becomes abnormal or complex grief , when you don’t have hope of brighter days or you don’t think you will ever find a moment of happiness in your future.